Nonparametric estimation of the preferential attachment function from one network snapshot: Model and Proposed Method

 Since $A_k$ is only identifiable up to a multiplicative constant, were the $p_k$ values the same for all $k$, Eq.~(\ref{eq:mcPA-SI-true}) would be equivalent to Eq.~(\ref{eq:si_basic_equation_2}).
-However, since $p_k$ tends to decrease rapidly when $k$ is large (cf. Fig.~\ref{fig:illustrative}b), the correction in Eq.~(\ref{eq:mcPA-SI-true}) is necessary.
+However, since $p_k$ tends to decrease rapidly when $k$ is large ({see} Fig.~\ref{fig:illustrative}{(b)}), the correction in Eq.~(\ref{eq:mcPA-SI-true}) is necessary.

 Correcting for the probability of observing $k$ resembles the problem of post-selection inference~\cite{Taylor7629,tibshirani2016exactpsi}.
-Post-selection inference adjusts for bias that crops up from the act of parameter selection.
-One often achieves the bias-correction by changing all probabilities in the subsequent data analysis to conditional probabilities that are conditioned on the selection event.
-In our problem for estimating $A_k$, we consider the conditional probabilities given that the degree $k$ is observed in $G_T$, i.e., $n_k(T) > 0$.
+Post-selection inference adjusts for {a} bias that crops up from the act of parameter selection.
+One {typically} achieves the bias-correction by changing all probabilities in the subsequent data analysis to conditional probabilities that are conditioned on the selection event.
+In {the present setting where we are} estimating~$A_k$, we consider the conditional probabilities given that the degree $k$ is observed in $G_T$, i.e., $n_k(T) > 0$.